Skip to Main Content

 I want to browse a list of all the [Yiddish/Hebrew/Ladino/English] newspapers published in [Argentina/Brooklyn/Egypt] held by the New York Public Library.

 Though not exhaustive, the World Jewish Periodicals on Microfilm lists are the closest way to do this.
-See this section of the guide for more information on how to use them.
+See the "Historical Newspapers on Microfilm" section of the guide for more information on how to use them.

 For newspapers that were never microfilmed, or that are part of the shared collections (materials from Columbia, Harvard, or Princeton) browsing by subject headings (see the secondary sources tab for ideas) will be helpful.